 This clause describes support for multiple domains for gPTP and PTP and for GM clocks connected to DS-TT and NW-TT and only applies if DS-TT and NW-TT support the related functionality.
 PTP support and support of gPTP for GM clocks connected to DS-TT by DS-TT and NW-TT may be determined as described in clause K.2.1.

 Each (g)PTP domain sends its own (g)PTP messages.
 The (g)PTP message carries a specific PTP "domainNumber" that indicates the time domain they are referring to.
-The PTP port in ingress TT makes ingress timestamping (TSi) for the (g)PTP event messages of all domains and forwards the (g)PTP messages of all domains to the egress TT as specified in clause 5.27.1.2.2.
+The PTP port in ingress TT makes ingress timestamping (TSi) for the (g)PTP event messages of all domains and forwards the (g)PTP messages of all domains to the UPF/NW-TT that further distributes the (g)PTP messages to the egress TTs as specified in clause 5.27.1.2.2.

 The PTP port in the egress TT receives the original PTP GM clock timing information and the corresponding TSi via (g)PTP messages for one or more (g)PTP domains.
 The PTP port in the egress TT then makes egress timestamping (TSe) for the (g)PTP event messages for every (g)PTP domain.
 Ingress and egress time stamping are based on the 5G system clock at NW-TT and DS-TT.